qiskit-community/qiskit-textbook/documentation/ch-prerequisites/qiskit.rst

 here <https://qiskit.org/documentation/install.html>`__.

-**Note: The rest of this section is intended for people who already know the fundamental concepts of quantum computing.** It can be used for readers who wish to skip straight to the later chapters in which those concepts are put to use.
+**Note: The rest of this section is intended for people who already know the fundamental concepts of quantum computing.** It can be used by readers who wish to skip straight to the later chapters in which those concepts are put to use.
 All other readers should read the `Introduction to Python and Jupyter